apex/apex-go/Readme.md

 # Apex Golang

-Golang runtime support for Apex/Lambda – providing handlers for Lambda sources, and runtime requirements such as interacting with the Node.js shim, and implementing environment variables.
+Golang runtime support for Apex/Lambda – providing handlers for Lambda sources, and runtime requirements such as implementing the Node.js shim stdio interface.

 ## Example